Testing the Content of JSX Data in Cypress

 expectedTextContent, which is the extracted text from the JSX (in this instance:description); - Uses

 And that's about it!
-In this way we can take a JSX object into our Cypress tests, convert it to a string of text content, and then check that the rendered content contains the JSX content.
+In this way we can take a JSX object into our Cypress tests, extract and normalise its text content, and then compare it with the rendered content in the same order.

 Caveats